CheyenneWing/Joey_NMT_ood_tutorial/docs/index.md

 <p> If we print the length of each list we see there are 5728 parallel verses in train, 716 in test, and 716 in dev.
 Which is the division we want from the total 7,160 parallel verses. </p>

 Here are three examples from the test data.
-You can see that it is closer to expected format example above but not quite perfect.
+You can see that it is closer to expected format example above but not quite perfect because it add triple bars to the beginning of the eng verse when we only want triple bars inbetween the source and target code in each verse.
+It also leaves part of the verses reference in some verses.

 <pre><code>
 |||so my good friends stay away from idol worship |||pegih niwepnag mani si emtatchua pi g ab hu wui wo shai e hoigeidahunad hegai mo haschu pi d jiosh
 |||you shouldnt look out for yourself but for your neighbor  |||am g wo schegitok g chum hedai haapedag ch pi wabsh hejel etatchui